nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 {{ newPage }}

-**Use case: UC04 - View Contact**
+**Use case: UC04 - List contacts**

 **MSS**

-1. Current UI is not showing the entire contact list.
-2. User chooses to view the entire contact list.
+1. User chooses to view the entire contact list.
-3. KonTActs displays the full list of contacts.\
+2. KonTActs displays the full list of contacts.\
    Use case ends.

 **Extensions**